-A key element of the state of several endpoints is the position of the hook.
-Although hook-state changing events are persistent in NCS, race conditions and state mismatch may still occur, for example when the user decides to go off-hook while the Call Agent is in the process of requesting the gateway to look for off-hook events and perhaps apply a ringing signal (the "glare" condition well known in voice-based capabilities).
+A key element of the state of several endpoints is the seizure state of a circuit.
+Although seizure-state changing events are persistent in TGCP, race conditions and state mismatch may still occur, for example when a circuit is seized while the Media Gateway Controller is in the process of requesting the gateway to look for seizure (the "glare" condition well known in telephony - this is however primarily an issue for two-way CAS trunks, which are not supported in this version of the specification).